Mountain biking trails in the Banff area

 Elevation gain 82 m, elevation loss 82 m

-Trailheads: Hoodoos parking area or Tunnel Mountain Campground
+Trailheads: Hoodoos Viewpoint and Day Use Area or Tunnel Mountain Campground

 An exhilarating mix of challenging and exposed technical riding, long climbs and descents, and winding narrow single-track.
 It can be ridden in any direction and has some exceptional views.
-For short side trails along the main loop, try out Stinky D and Wolf Scat Alley.
+For a short side trail along the main loop, try out Wolf Scat Alley.
 This area is sensitive to erosion and wildlife movement—please ride with care.